zhannamatuzak/porada-de/README.md

 ![Navbar and Logo for tablets Tablets](documentation/navbar-logo-tablet.png)

-  * On mobile devices screens:
-- navigation bar and logo look the same as on the tablet screens.
+  * On mobile devices screens, navigation bar and logo look the same as on the tablet screens.

 - __The landing page image__